jpfulton/blog/content/blog/2023-07-01-build-gatsby-blog/index.md

 ---
 title: Building this Blog with Gatsby, React and Markdown
 date: 2023-07-01
+description: "A discussion of how this blog was built using Gatsby and React."
 keywords: ["gatsbyjs", "react", "markdown", "javascript", "blog"]
 featuredImage: ./gatsby.jpg
 ---